PeteLaud/ratesci-sas/README.md

 improved equal-tailed coverage (or central location), in other words for a nominal 95% confidence interval, the one-sided non-coverage probability is (on average) close to 2.5% on each side.

-Corresponding hypothesis tests against any specified null parameter value (e.g. for a non-inferiority test) are provided, as well as tests of homogeneity for stratified analysis.
+Corresponding hypothesis tests against any specified null parameter value `DELTA` (e.g. for a non-inferiority test) are provided, as well as tests of homogeneity for stratified analysis.

-Omission of the skewness correction results in the often-recommended 'Miettinen-Nurminen' asymptotic score methods, which can have inferior one-sided coverage, especially for unbalanced designs.
-The hypothesis test for binomial RD or RR when the skewness correction is omitted corresponds to a modified Farrington-Manning test including the variance bias correction.
+Omission of the skewness correction results in the often-recommended 'Miettinen-Nurminen' asymptotic score confidence interval, which can have inferior one-sided coverage, especially for unbalanced designs.
+The hypothesis test for `DELTA=0` when the skewness correction is omitted corresponds to the 'N-1' Chi-squared test for a single stratum, or the CMH test for stratified datasets when `WEIGHT=1`.
+With non-zero `DELTA`, the test becomes a modified Farrington-Manning test including the variance bias correction.